permaweb/permaweb-deploy/README.md

 The `DEPLOY_KEY` environmental variable must be set to the private key of the ETH or POL/Matic wallet, without any additional encoding.

+**NOTE:** All uploads via Permaweb-deploy are paid for using Turbo Credits, you cannot pay for an upload using the native token for ETH or POL/Matic directly.
+Get Turbo Credits at [turbo-topup.com](https://turbo-topup.com/)

 #### Undernames

 Permaweb-deploy can update undername records for an ArNS name instead of the top level name.
 That is, you can deploy your project to `this-project_my-name` where `this-project` is an undername on the ArNS name `my-name`.